 The Sisi statue

 Habsburg marriages tended to be of the arranged variety, with very very few exceptions.
 The one between Emperor Franz Joseph and Elisabeth (“Sisi”) was, however, a mix of political expedience and romance.
 He truly loved her.
-She may have loved him (but certainly not to the same extent, frankly).
+She may even have loved him in return (but, if so, certainly not to the same extent, sadly).

-Despite Elisabeth’s ambivalence toward her husband and court responsibilities, and her regular absences from Vienna, there is no doubt she remains one of the great personalities in Habsburg history.
+Despite Elisabeth’s famed ambivalence toward her husband and court responsibilities, and her regular absences from Vienna, she remains one of the great personalities in Habsburg history.
 No wonder, then, that she has an appropriate memorial to her name.

-Work began on the Sisi memorial in 1904, around six years after her assassination in Geneva and following an exhaustive tender process involving dozens of competitive ideas (and locations).
+Work began on this Sisi memorial in 1904, around six years after her assassination in Geneva and following an exhaustive tender process involving dozens of competitive ideas (and locations).

 Completed in 1907 and officially revealed to the public on April 4th, the memorial fills a tract of the Volksgarten park right in the heart of the city.